Neu Money Credit Cards — Student & Newcomer Builder Options (U.S.)

 - Credit limit: $350+ (can grow with on-time payments)

-- Welcome: None, but 3% back on air travel (up to $1,000 spend/yr)
+- Welcome: None, but there is unlimited 3% cash back on airfare.

 - Foreign transaction fee: None